 In terms of the roster moves that have already taken place, the Sounders exercised 2020 contract options on several players, including Swedish midfielder Gustav Svensson, who made 21 starts in 2019, played a huge role in Seattle’s run in the Audi 2019 MLS Cup playoffs and is exactly the type of experienced and pedigreed player that can come in handy come CCL time.

-The team is also preparing for the likelihood that Spanish winger and MLS Cup MVP Victor Rodriguez could be departing.
+The team is also preparing for the likelihood Spanish winger and MLS Cup MVP Victor Rodriguez could be departing.
 Rodriguez had his option declined and has been dealing with a personal family matter that Lagerwey said could make him inclined to make a move back to Spain.
-All of that means that while the Sounders roster will have some familiar faces returning for 2020, it also stands to reason that Lagerwey is going to have to make at least a few significant additions.
+All of that means while the Sounders roster will have some familiar faces returning for 2020, it also stands to reason Lagerwey is going to have to make at least a few significant additions.

 “I can’t possibly say enough good things about him, but we need to be first and foremost focused on what’s good for him and his family,” Lagerwey said of Rodriguez.